jigyasa1411/flutter_nanonets_ocr/README.md

 ## Get started
 Add dependency
-You can use the command to add dio as a dependency with the latest stable version:
+You can use the command to add flutter_nanonets_ocr as a dependency with the latest stable version:

 ```
       $ dart pub add flutter_nanonets_ocr